stratum-mining/stratum/README.md

 ### 3.20 examples/interop-cpp-no-cargo

+Same as interop-cpp except it doesn't use `cargo build` - compiles directly with `rustc` instead.

 ### 3.21 examples/ping-pong-with-noise
 This example simply sets up a server on 127.0.0.1:34254 and a client connects to that server.